Gikkman/nointro-redump-filter/test/system-test-input/README.md

   * Is a single-disc game.
   * There are a Japanese and an US version.
 We expect the program to pick the US version
   * Since it should pick the US version, the language should be 'En'
+* game-c
+  * This should be skipped due to the file extension filter
 * game-s
   * Is a single-disc game.
   * Has no region, so it should get region 'Unknown'